 In this article

-Many people are now trying the one-month, alcohol-free challenge called Dry January.
-Some do it as their New Year’s resolution.
-Others stop drinking to detox from too much alcohol consumed over the holidays.
+Dry January is a one-month, alcohol-free challenge.
+Some do it as their New Year’s resolution, while others detox from alcohol over the holidays.

 Participating in Dry January has many benefits, including:

 Abstaining from alcohol for one month can improve your health.
 Studies have shown that after one month of not drinking, you can see improvements in your:4,5,6

 In a survey that involved 2,200 Americans in January 2021, 79% said the desire to be healthier was their reason for going sober.2